 Activation By Phone

 It is possible to activate your EBT card online in most states.
-Many state EBT cards are serviced by the bank JP Morgan Chase.
-The Chase "U Card Center" allows you to activate your card online with the card number, your Social Security number, name and address.
-You can also activate replacement cards through the center.
-The process is similar for EBT cards serviced directly by the state.
-You can see if your state offers online EBT services by checking the list available on the USDA Food and Nutrition Services website.
+If your state allows for online activation of your EBT card, you should receive an information packet along with your card that will instruct you on how to activate it using personal details such as the card number, your Social Security number, your name and address.
+You can also see if your state offers online EBT services by checking the list available on the USDA Food and Nutrition Services website.

 If you're having problems using your card or your card was lost, damaged or stolen, contact the EBT customer service number.
 If you don't have access to the card, the USDA Food and Nutrition Service lists each state's SNAP information and hotline numbers.